tanmacs/Local-Command-Line-Chatbot-using-Hugging-Face/README.md

 ## License

-This project is created for educational purposes as part of the ATG Technical Assignment.
+This project is created for educational purposes.

 ---

 **Developed by:** Tanmay Rahul Kalanke
 **Date:** October 2025
-**Assignment:** ATG Machine Learning Intern - Local CLI Chatbot